 What is Cimzia?

-- Lessen the signs and symptoms of moderately to severely active Crohn's disease (CD) in adults who have not been helped enough by usual treatments.
+- Lessen the signs and symptoms of moderately to severely active Crohn's disease (CD) in patients who have not been helped enough by usual treatments

-What should I tell my doctor before starting treatment with Cimzia?
+What should I tell my healthcare provider before starting treatment with Cimzia?

 Cimzia may not be right for you.
-Before starting Cimzia, tell your doctor about all of your medical conditions, including if you:
+Before starting Cimzia, tell your healthcare provider about all of your medical conditions, including if you: